Explore the language, culture, and heritage of the Assyrian people

 The self-designations of modern Syriacs and Assyrians—“Sūryōyō” in Syriac and “Sūrāyā” in Eastern Aramaic—are derived from "Aššūrāyu," underscoring the shared Assyrian roots of these communities.
 Despite linguistic differences, the term "Suraye" remained a universal expression of Assyrian identity, linking these modern groups to their ancient ancestors.

 In contemporary usage, "Suraye" serves as a universal ethnonym for all Assyrians, including those who identify as Chaldeans, Syriacs, and Arameans.
-It is important to clarify that the term "Suraye" does not signify a religious affiliation or a designation for Christians alone; instead, it is an ethnic term used to refer to the people who descend from the ancient Assyrians.
+It is an ethnic term used to refer to the people who descend from the ancient Assyrians.

 Historically, Assyrians maintained their identity through various religious transitions, including Christianity.
 Despite the Christianization of Assyrians in the 1st century AD, the ethnonym "Suraye" has always been linked to their ancient origins and culture, rather than just their religion.
-It encompasses all branches of the Assyrian people, including those who later identified with different religious denominations like the Chaldean Catholic Church or the Syriac Orthodox Church.
+It encompasses all branches of the Assyrian people, including those who later identified with different religious denominations.

 The evolution of the term "Suraye" from its earlier forms—"Aššūrāyu" and "Athourayeh"—illustrates the continuity of Assyrian identity over millennia.
-As the Assyrian Empire declined following the fall of Nineveh in 612 BCE, the cultural identity of the Assyrians persisted.
-The shift from Akkadian to Aramaic as the lingua franca in the region influenced the linguistic transformation of the term "Aššūrāyu" to "Athourayeh" and eventually "Suraye."
+The cultural identity of the Assyrians persisted even after the fall of Nineveh in 612 BCE.
+The shift from Akkadian to Aramaic influenced the transformation from "Aššūrāyu" to "Athourayeh" and eventually "Suraye."